SalishSeaCast/SalishSeaNowcast/docs/dev_deploy.rst

 .. _Python Package Index: https://pypi.python.org/pypi

-Install the packages that the :ref:`SalishSeaTools` depends on, the package itself, and its companion package :ref:`SalishSeaCmdProcessor`:
+Install the packages that the :ref:`SalishSeaToolsPackage` depends on, the package itself, and its companion package :ref:`SalishSeaCmdProcessor`: